Contents

 This CRMS provides a framework that promotes the effective risk management, by the organisation, of potential health IT hazards and operational incidents.

 This CRMS compliments existing risk management processes that should be defined in the organisation’s risk management framework and wherever practical, uses existing procedures, processes and governance arrangements.
-This CRMS addresses the requirements of DCB0129 (opens in new window) and DCB0160 (opens in new window) and follows best practice as promoted by NHS Digital.
+This CRMS addresses the requirements of DCB0129 (opens in new window) and DCB0160 (opens in new window) and follows best practice as promoted by NHS England.

 The trust has also embedded clinical decision support (opens in new window) (CDS) requirements into its CRMS process ensuring CDS is considered and assessed, where appropriate, in the development of clinical safety cases.